Maynooth Post Primary School

 Maynooth Post Primary School is a coeducational multidenominational secondary school in Maynooth, County Kildare, Ireland.

-Academic
+Curriculum

 Maynooth PPS offers Junior Certificate, Transition Year, Leaving Certificate Applied and Leaving Certificate courses.
 Students wear a navy blue jumper, blue shirt, navy and blue striped tie, navy trousers.
 Girls have the choice of wearing the school's kilt or navy trousers.

 History

 Maynooth Post Primary opened in 1971 as a Vocational School in the grounds of the Presentation Convent and moved to its present location in 1972 under the auspices of Kildare Vocational Educational Committee (now Kildare and Wicklow Education and Training Board).
 The school buildings were extended in 1983 and again in 2007.
-Maynooth is currently looking to build a new education campus, comprising a VEC and a Community College, on a greenfield site further up the Moyglare Road.
+Maynooth Post Primary moved to a new education campus in 2021, comprising a VEC and Maynooth Community College, on a greenfield site further up the Moyglare Road.
 The new buildings were originally intended to be opened by 2016.
 Complications in planning permission caused the development to be delayed: construction began in mid-2017.

-The new buildings opened in 2020.